Table of Contents

 You will likely have a lot of restrictions on what you can and cannot do after knee replacement surgery.
 Following your surgeon’s instructions is essential to avoid damaging your new joint.

 You should walk as soon as you can after your surgery.
 Walking is suitable for your new joint.
 You will be able to walk farther and faster as time goes by.

 How far you can walk depends on how well your new joint works.
 Your orthopedic surgeon or physical therapist will tell you how much weight you can put on your leg and when you can start walking.

 Start with short distances.
 Try longer walks each day than you did the day before.
 You may have some pain as you start walking.
 This is normal.
 Ask Your doctor or physical therapist how much pain is normal and what you can do to ease the knee pain.

 You may need a cane or other assistive device to help you walk.
-Your doctor or therapist will tell you when and how to use these devices for achieving modified normal functioning.
+Your doctor or therapist will tell you when and how to use these devices to achieve modified normal functioning.

 You may return to your normal activities in 4 to 6 weeks.
 But it may take up to 12 months before you can do everything you could do before surgery.